Station to Station: Studio and personnel

-Although NME editors Roy Carr and Charles Shaar Murray surmised it was cut "in 10 days of feverish activity", more recent scholarship contends that the album was recorded over a couple of months, with the sessions beginning in late September 1975 or early October and ending in late November.
+Although NME editors Roy Carr and Charles Shaar Murray surmised it was cut "in 10 days of feverish activity", more recent scholarship contends that the album was recorded over a period of about two months, with the sessions beginning in late September or early October 1975 and ending in late November.
 Initial working titles for the album included The Return of the Thin White Duke and Golden Years, named after the first track recorded.
 According to O'Leary, "Golden Years", which Bowie began writing before he began filming The Man Who Fell to Earth, was completed in ten days and issued as a single while the album was still being finished.
 Recording for "TVC 15" began shortly after the completion of "Golden Years".

 A cover of "Wild Is the Wind", written by Dimitri Tiomkin and Ned Washington and first performed by Johnny Mathis in the 1957 film of the same name, was recorded during the sessions.
-Bowie was inspired to record it after he met singer Nina Simone, who had recorded her own cover in 1966.
-He recalled in 1993: "Her performance of ["Wild Is the Wind]" really affected me.
+Bowie was inspired to record it after he met Nina Simone, who had recorded her own version of the song in 1966.
+He recalled in 1993: "Her performance of ["Wild Is the Wind"] really affected me.
 I thought it was just tremendous, so I recorded it as an homage to Nina."
 A guest during the sessions was Frank Sinatra, who praised Bowie's recording of "Wild Is the Wind".
 His feedback prompted Bowie to include it as the album's closing track.
 While he had begun writing "Word on a Wing" during filming, both "Stay" and the title track were written and recorded entirely in the studio.
 The three tracks were composed throughout October and November, rather than in one quick rush.
 Slick stated: "He had one or two songs written, but they were changed so drastically that you wouldn't know them from the first time anyway, so he basically wrote everything in the studio."